-Regardless of whether you decide on decreasing or level term cover, you have the choice of taking out a joint policy or 2 single policies.
+If you form part of a couple, regardless of whether you decide on decreasing or level term cover, you’ve the choice of taking out a joint policy or 2 single policies.

 Again, this is a very personal choice and will depend on your individual circumstances and budget.

-On a positive note, the cost of a joint policy is generally cheaper than taking out 2 single policies.
-However, the saving is usually small.
+The cost of a joint policy is generally around 25% cheaper than taking out 2 single policies.

-If you have some protection through your employer, like death in service, this is likely to influence the cover you take out.
+If you’ve some protection through your employer, like death in service, this is likely to influence the cover you take out.

-For example, if you have 4x your annual salary paid out by your employer, then decreasing term cover may be sufficient.
+For example, if you’ve 4x your annual salary paid out by your employer, then decreasing term cover may be sufficient.